DeepCoreDevelopment/Galactic-Dawn-Forgotten-Technology/README.md

 ## Features
 - Three previously unconstructable buildings
-- Three new technologies, one for each building
+- Three new technologies, unlocking the secrets to these previously locked buildings.
+- A Tier 5 betharian stone power plant so betharian stone doesn't become useless.
 - Tier 5 buildings can be constructed on any planet.

 ### Buildings